 Montclair State University remains committed to making education affordable for all international students, regardless of their country of origin.
 As a public institution, we cannot administer need-based financial aid to international students.
 Unless awarded a merit-based scholarship, international students must plan to pay the entire cost of attending Montclair State.
 International students on F-1 on J-1 status will be charged out-of-state tuition.

-Montclair State offers merit-based scholarships to freshman or transfer international students.
+Montclair State offers merit-based scholarships to freshman international students.

 Qualified students can receive our Presidential Scholarship.